Shin Megami Tensei

 - Another Pisaca artwork◊, even more deformed and horrible, for your viewing pleasure.

 - Legion◊, a mass of fleshy heads welded together.
+Some may notice that its design is a tad similar to Castlevania's take on Legion.

 - Arioch.
 Cu Chulainn from the Final Fantasy games has nothing on this◊.